 Note: An application previously submitted to CPRIT but not funded may be resubmitted once after careful consideration of the reasons for lack of prior success.
 Applications that received overall numerical scores of 5 or higher are likely to need considerable attention.
 Applicants may prepare a fresh core facility plan or modify the original core facility plan and mark the changes.
 However, all resubmitted applications should be carefully reconstructed; a simple revision of the prior application with editorial or technical changes is not sufficient, and applicants are advised not to direct reviewers to such modest changes.

-8.2.7.
-Renewal Summary (2 pages)
+8.2.7 Renewal Summary (2 pages)

-Applicants preparing a renewal must describe and demonstrate that appropriate/adequate progress has been made on the current funded award to warrant further funding.
-Publications and manuscripts in press that have resulted from work performed during the initial funded period should be listed in the renewal summary.
+Applicants preparing a renewal of a CPRIT-funded core facility must describe and demonstrate that appropriate/adequate progress has been made on the current funded award to warrant further funding.
+Peer-reviewed grants, publications, and manuscripts in press that have resulted from work performed during the initial funded period should be listed in the renewal summary.

-8.2.8.
-Core Facility Plan (5 pages)
+8.2.8 Core Facility Plan (5 pages)

 Background: Present the rationale and need for the facility, emphasizing the pressing problems in cancer research that will be addressed.
+Address how the proposed facility does not duplicate services provided by existing facilities.